KevinWan123/PendulumSimulation/README.md

 First, I need obtain the x and y values of each pendulum.
 To do this I used trigonomtry to find all the lengths.
 $x_1= l_1sin(\theta_1)$ , $x_2= l_2sin(\theta_2)$, $y_1= l_2cos(\theta_2)$ , $y_2= l_2sin(\theta_2)$

+Next, I can find the velocity and acceleration by taking the derivative.

+Next, I used Newton's Second Law

 # Acknowledgement
 - [Professor Ryan Cooper](https://github.com/cooperrc)